LRT Line 1 (Metro Manila): Ridership

 The current designed daily ridership of the line is 560,000 passengers and currently aims to increase the number of passengers being served on the line to more than 800,000 passengers, as the line's south extension is set to be fully operational by 2031.
 In 2022, the line served a daily average of 216,667, while the annual total of passengers served reached 78 million.

 In 2018, the line carried 300,000 to 500,000 passengers daily, due to the increased number of trains, from 86 vehicles to 113 vehicles available for daily trips.
 This gradually reduces the waiting time of passengers from 5 minutes to as much as 2 to 3.5 minutes.
 It also carried as much as 14.63 million passengers monthly in 2018.
 However, as of 2023, the waiting time has been officially reported at 5 to 6 minutes.
 In the first few quarters of 2024, the line served a daily average ridership of 298,740 passengers, and in the later months, the line served over 323,000 passengers daily.

 Ridership is relatively high during the Feast of the Black Nazarene, as some of Line 1's stations are near Quiapo Church and along the route of Traslación.
+Barefoot devotees are allowed to ride the train during the Traslación when it is typically prohibited to ride barefoot on regular days.
 On January 9, 2012, the line recorded 620,987 passengers during the feast, and since the day fell on a working weekday.

 Rolling stock

 Different types of rolling stock at the line's depot in Pasay, near Baclaran.

 The line utilizes a variety of trains in its history and has used three different configurations, such as two-car, three-car, and four-car trainsets.
 The two-car trains are the original first-generation BN and ACEC trains (railway cars numbered from 1000).
 Most were transformed into three-car trains, although a limited number of two-car trains remain in service.
 The four-car trains are the more modern second-generation Hyundai Precision / Adtranz (1100), third-generation Kinki Sharyo / Nippon Sharyo (1200), and fourth-generation Construcciones y Auxiliar de Ferrocarriles (CAF) / Mitsubishi (13000).
 There are 259 railway cars grouped into 126 trains serving the line: 63 of these are first-generation, 28 second-generation, 48 third-generation, and 120 fourth-generation cars.
 Some of the cars, especially those from 1st generation, were decommissioned due to them being cannibalized or involved in accidents.
 Such as 1037, which was severely damaged in the Rizal Day bombings in 2000, it was subsequently decommissioned afterwards and eventually scrapped.
 The trains are permitted to run at a maximum operating speed of 60 km/h.
-Due to the introduction of the LRTA 13000 class trains, the LRTA 1000 class and the LRTA 1100 class trains were gradually stored in the Baclaran Depot and still serves as school trains for future train operators along the line.
+Due to the introduction of the LRTA 13000 class trains, the LRTA 1000 class and the LRTA 1100 class trains were put into storage at Baclaran Depot and still serves as school trains for future train operators along the line.